-According to the Canadian Federation of Humane Societies – the national voice for animal welfare – more than a quarter million dogs and cats enter Canadian animal shelters every year.
-Just under half are brought to shelters as strays while 34% are given up by their owners.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA) – the nation’s leading advocate for animal welfare – 6.5 million dogs and cats enter US animal shelters every year.
+That’s 3.3. million dogs and 3.2 million cats.
 Lost, sick, abused or abandoned, these are animals at their most vulnerable.
 So how can you help?
 You already have.

-By purchasing your mandatory pet licence, animal shelters receive the funds they desperately need to provide quality care to vulnerable animals.
+By purchasing your mandatory pet license, animal shelters receive the funds they desperately need to provide quality care to vulnerable animals.

 Shelters: stepping up when others have been let down

-Like many organizations that rely heavily on volunteers and charitable donations to operate, (in Canada there is 1 staff member for every 13 volunteers), animal shelters are often underfunded, understaffed and overworked – yet the scope of their work keeps increasing.
+Like many organizations that rely heavily on volunteers and charitable donations to operate, (in the US there is 1 staff member for every 14 volunteers), animal shelters are often underfunded, understaffed and overworked – yet the scope of their work keeps increasing.

-Shelters are responsible for the animals’ medical care, vaccinations, spay and neutering operations, behavioural training or rehabilitation, exercise, enrichment, adoption, advocacy and community engagement.
+Shelters are responsible for the animals’ medical care, vaccinations, spay and neutering operations, behavioral training or rehabilitation, exercise, enrichment, adoption, advocacy and community engagement.

-In 2017, the average length of time in a shelter for dogs was 19 days.
-For cats it was 30 days.
-And while these rates continue to improve with the valiant efforts to make shelter stays a brief stop-gap to a happy home, every new animal that enters the shelter puts a strain on resources.
+The length of time a dog or cat spends in a shelter can depend on many factors.
+The ideal number of days in a shelter?
+As few as possible.
+The valiant efforts of shelter workers across the country are reducing shelter stays to a brief stop-gap on the way to a happy home, but every new animal that enters the shelter puts a strain on resources.
 When licensed pets become lost they are much more likely to bypass the shelter system.
-A pet licence, especially one linked to a Lost Pet Service like HomeSafe™ is insurance that your pet will be returned to you easily and quickly – and not become a burden to those animals who are still waiting to find a loving home of their own.
+A pet license, especially one linked to a Lost Pet Service like HomeSafe™ is insurance that your pet will be returned to you easily and quickly – and not become a burden to those animals who are still waiting to find a loving home of their own.

 For every stray dog or cat that is returned to its owner, another one is looking for its forever family.